CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 After you've watched these videos I'd like you to answer these questions

 ## 1. What do you think the most important quality for a programmer is?
+Being able to solve problems efficiently.
 <!-- Write your answer here -->

 ## 2. When trying to solve a challenge, what should you do first?
+Understand what you are required to do.
 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?
+Google.
+Break down the problem and work through it in smaller portions.
+Debug.
+Go through each line and see where you went wrong.
 <!-- Write your answer here -->